Spatial Effects

 The plot shows the estimated smooth functions for altitude, year, and the spatial effect.
 These visualizations help us interpret how storm counts vary across space and time.

-First we predict the spatial effects on the scale of the predictors.
-Therefore, we set up a new data frame containing only the unique loactions.
+We predict the spatial risk of more than 2 severe storms in 2022.
+Therefore, we set up a new data frame containing only the unique locations.

 nd <- unique(storms[, "id", drop = FALSE])

-## add fitted values to map of Germany
+## add fitted probabilities to map of Germany

 library("ggplot2")